theupriser/Reaper-Control-App/README.md

 - **Purpose**: This helps musicians prepare for the upcoming section with a rhythmic count-in

 This feature is specifically designed for marker clicks and is not used for region selection or navigation buttons.

+## Project ID System

+The application uses a project ID system to track and manage Reaper projects:

+- Each Reaper project is assigned a unique ID when first opened in the application
+- Project IDs are stored in Reaper's extended state system under `ReaperControl/ProjectId`
+- The application uses these IDs to:
+  - Track project-specific data (like setlists)
+  - Detect when a user has switched to a different project
+  - Associate saved settings with specific projects

+For more details, see the [Project ID Implementation](./reaper-control-electron/docs/project-id-implementation.md) documentation.

 ## Custom Markers